Note: I may earn money or products from the companies, products, or links mentioned in this post.

 Then she uses some special brushes to put in his mouth to try to get him used to the texture.
 That only lasts about 30 seconds as Adam usually bites it or spits it out.
 Then she a special rubber toy that she gets Adam to chew on to strengthen his chewing muscles.
 (Adam used to have problems chewing and food would fall out of his mouth or he would have to hold it in so he could eat).

 After, that she asks me what food I brought and I get it all out, and she sets it up.
 Every week is different.
 She tries different methods of getting him to play with the food and getting him to try stuff.
 Some days he tries new things, and some days he won’t.
 The goal is to get him to go from touching and playing with the food, to touching the food on his arms, then on his face, then his lips, then his tongue, then chewing, then, swallowing.
 Until he’s eating.

 Some food he just touches.
 Some food he just chews and spits out, some he doesn’t eat at all.
 But it’s all progress.
 Slow progress, but progress nonetheless.

 After Adam is done eating or when gets frustrated with us for trying to get him to eat new foods, then we get him cleaned up and talk about the goals for the week for me to do at home.
 I also have to keep a notebook of everything he eats, everything he was offered, and everything he didn’t eat.
 I have to bring it each week to show her.

 That is pretty much it.
 It’s a lot of work.
-We are supposed to keep Adam on a tight feeding schedule so he gets to know when it’s time to eat, and when it’s snack time and all that.
-Sometimes I do it, and sometimes it just doesn’t fit into my day to do it so tight.
+We are supposed to keep Adam on a tight feeding schedule so he gets to know when it’s time to eat when it’s snack time and all that.
+Sometimes I do it, and sometimes it just doesn’t fit into my day to do it so tightly.